TmmmmmR/security_automation/README.md

 </p>

 ### Create a Kubernetes Cluster
-You'll use Google Container Engine to create and manage your Kubernetes cluster.
+We will use Google Container Engine to create and manage your Kubernetes cluster.
 Provision the cluster with `gcloud`:

 ```shell
 gcloud container clusters create jenkins-cd \